South Carolina foster care and adoption guidelines

 An attorney is required at the time of the legal finalization of the adoption.
 If the child adopted is a special needs child, the family may be eligible to receive some reimbursement of those legal fees.

-Download the most recent list of licensed private agencies in South Carolina that has been provided to AdoptUSKids.
-(PDF – 29 KB).
+Download the most recently submitted list of licensed private agencies in South Carolina (29 KB PDF).